 Bluehost: $371.76 for 12 months

-Now to be fair, WPEngine and Bluehost do offer different perks.
-Bluehost gives you a higher monthly max pageview, and WPEngine gives you two months free, etc. But the whole point is this: $297 for 12 months of StudioPress Sites is not overpriced.
+Now to be fair, WPEngine and Bluehost do offer different perks for their services.
+Bluehost gives you a higher monthly max pageview, and WPEngine gives you two months free, etc. But the main point is this: $297 for 12 months of StudioPress Sites is not overpriced.
 It’s about market value for comparable services.

-The only reason StudioPress Sites gets a B+ in the price category and not an A, is that they are not currently offering domain names for free.
+The only reason StudioPress Sites gets a B+ in the price category and not an A – is that they are not currently offering domain names for free.
 This means that in order to get your site up and running, you’ll have to purchase a domain separately through a registrar.
-My favorite is Namecheap, and it’s the only one I use.

-**Good news: most domains are dirt cheap ($10 or less for a year).
+**Good news: most domains on Namecheap are dirt cheap ($10 or less for a year).

 $500 is a lot of money… unless someone’s willing to sell you their house for $500.
 If that were the case, even if you were dead broke you’d find a way to get $500.
 Price is relative, value is not.
 Whenever you look to purchase something, you should care more about the value than the price.

-When you purchase a year’s worth of their hosting service, you get the Genesis framework and 21 child themes included for free.
-If you were to just go with a different host, but still wanted StudioPress’ top notch themes, purchasing it separately can cost you anywhere from $100-$130.
+When you purchase a year’s worth of their hosting service, you get the Genesis framework and 21 child themes all for free.
+If you were to just go with a different host, but still wanted StudioPress’ top-notch themes, purchasing it separately can cost you anywhere from $100-$130.